CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 The last property that you can include in the "dsn" object, is `envid`.
 This is a application specific environment ID, and you can set it to whatever you like.
-It will be included in the sent bounce message, so that you can match the bounces with the sent messages.
+It will be included in the bounce message, so that you can match the bounces with the sent messages.